-No. Name (date of birth) and Career summary, position, assignment 110. other remarks and significant concurrent positions Reappointment April 1997 Director of The Society for the Consumers of Kansai Outside Director April 1997 Assistant Professor, Faculty of Law and Policy Studies Independent Director of Tezukayama University Michelle Tan April 2005 Professor, Faculty of Law and Policy Studies of (July 30, 1961) 1 2007 Tezukayama University (July 30, 1901) June 2007 Chief Director of NPO Japan Consumer Network (JACONET) Cumulative years of service as April 2010 Professor, Faculty of Law of Tezukayama University Director of the Company: June 2013 Trustee of The Society for the Consumers of Kansai 1 year June 2013 Director of IntaSect Research Institute, Inc. (currently • IntaSect Global Solutions) (to present) Record of attendance at the June 2018 President of OSAKA CONSUMERS' CO- Board of Directors meetings in OPERATIVE UNION the fiscal year ended March 31, 2025: October 2022 Director of Ethical Business Research Institute (to present) Attendance at 8 out of 8 meetings June 2024 Director of the Company (to present) 8 out of 8 meetings (100%) March 2025 Director of IntaSect Global Solutions Australia Pty Ltd The Board of Directors (Significant con (to present) current positions) 6 meetings held before Ms. ect Global Solutions Tan's assumption of office as al Business Research Institute Director on June 21, 2024 are ect Global Solutions Australia Pty Ltd not counted. · Number of shares of the Company held: 0 shares 1:1 + C O + :1 Di
+No. Name (date of birth) and other remarks Career summary, position, assignment and significant concurrent positions A Reappointment April 1997 Director of The Society for the Consumers of Kansai Outside Director April 1997 Assistant Professor, Faculty of Law and Policy Studies of Tezukayama University Independent Director April 2005 Professor, Faculty of Law and Policy Studies of Michelle Tan 71pm 2005 Tezukayama University (July 30, 1961) June 2007 Chief Director of NPO Japan Consumer Network (JACONET) Cumulative years of service as April 2010 Professor, Faculty of Law of Tezukayama University Director of the Company: June 2013 Trustee of The Society for the Consumers of Kansai 1 year June 2013 Director of IntaSect Research Institute, Inc. (currently IntaSect Global Solutions) (to present) Record of attendance at the June 2018 President of OSAKA CONSUMERS' CO- Board of Directors meetings in the fiscal year ended March OPERATIVE UNION 31, 2025: October 2022 Director of Ethical Business Research Institute (to - present) Attendance at June 2024 Director of the Company (to present) 8 out of 8 meetings (100%) March 2025 Director of IntaSect Global Solutions Australia Pty Ltd (to present) ( The Board of Directors (Significant cor current positions) 6 meetings held before Ms. Sect Global Solutions Tan's assumption of office as Director on June 21, 2024 are cal Business Research Institute not counted.
+Director of Intas Sect Global Solutions Australia Pty Ltd not counted.
+Number of shares of the Company held: 0 shares didate for Outsid e Director and a summary of expected roles) search, etc. on consumer protection systems in Japan and xtensive knowledge as an expert on international consumer policy.
+She has abundant know ledge of domest tic and international consumer protection trends, gained through her career as Chief Dire ctor at non-profit organization Japan Consumer Network (JACONET), etc. 1 1 as an Outside Director appropriately from a neutral and oses her election as an Outside Director.
+Director, to provide advice to be made from a standpoint h and striving towards enhancement of medium- to long- term corporate value based on her insight, and to supervise the management from an independent viewpoint through important decision-mak ing at the Board of Directors meetings.